gxdai/bashNote/python/README.md

 * If an exception occurs during execution of the try clause, the rest of the clause is skipped.
 Then if its type matches the exception named after the `except` keyword, the except  clause is executed, and then execution continues after `try` statement.
 * If an exception occurs which does not match the exception name in the next except clause, it is passed on to outer `try` statement.

 A `try` statement may have more than one except clause, to specifiy handlers for different exceptions.
-An except clause may name multiple exceptions as a parenthesized tuple, for example:
+An except clause may name multiple exceptions as a parenthesized tuple, for example,

 ```
 except (RuntimeError, TypeError, NameError):
    pass
 ```

 The except clause may specify a variable after exception name.